Pupil Premium

 Your child will be able to get free school meals if they’re in a government-funded school and in:

-- reception class
+- Reception class

-- year 1
+- Year 1

-- year 2
+- Year 2

 Tell your local authority if you also get any of the qualifying benefits.
 Your child’s school can get extra funding if you do.

-Pupil Premium is an important payment for schools and a really good opportunity for eligible parents to get even more support for their children in schools.
+Pupil Premium is an important payment for schools and a good opportunity for eligible parents to get even more support for their children in schools.

 If you have any questions or would like to know more about Pupil Premium funding and how it is used to benefit your child, please speak to the school office.